gabriel-vasile/mimetype/EXAMPLES.md

 Upon detection, it may happen that the returned MIME type is more accurate than needed.

 Suppose we have a text file containing HTML code.
 Detection performed on this file will retrieve the `text/html` MIME.
-By walking up the MIME hierarchy, we can tell if the file content can be used or not as text.
+If you are interested in telling if the input can be used as a text file, you can walk up the MIME hierarchy until `text/plain` is found.

-Remember to always check for null before using the result of the `Parent()` method.
+Remember to always check for nil before using the result of the `Parent()` method.
 ```
            .Parent()              .Parent()
 text/html ----------> text/plain ----------> application/octet-stream